molpopgen/libsequence/REVISION_HISTORY.md

 * fastq stream + fastq unit tests added
 * move semantics for the Sequence::Seq hierarchy + unit tests
+* Programs in examples/ are now compiled via "make check"
+* The build setup for the unit tests is improved

 ##libsequence 1.8.3 (Dec.
 5, 2014)